 - Resting a clean, cool compress over the eyes for 5-10 minutes at regular intervals throughout the day can help to relieve symptoms of viral conjunctivitis.

-- If your eyes are producing discharge, be sure to gently clean it from your eyelids regularly with soaked cotton wool balls.
+- If your eyes are producing a discharge, be sure to gently clean it from your eyelids regularly with soaked cotton wool balls.

-- If you are a contact lens wearer and you find yourself suffering from conjunctivitis, it is imperative that your remove your lenses.
+- If you are a contact lens wearer and you find yourself suffering from conjunctivitis, it is imperative that you remove your lenses.
 If you have worn contact lenses whilst suffering from conjunctivitis, ensure you dispose of them correctly as they can be a source of re-infection.

 However, in more severe instances where treatment is required, the type of treatment will depend on the cause of inflammation: